What is fiber optics?

-A fiber optic cable can contain a varying number of these glass fibers -- from a few up to a couple hundred.
-Another glass layer, called cladding, surrounds the glass fiber core.
+A fiber optic cable can contain a varying number of glass fibers, from a few up to a couple hundred.
+Another glass layer called cladding surrounds the glass fiber core.
 The buffer tube layer protects the cladding, and a jacket layer acts as the final protective layer for the individual strand.

 Fiber optic cables are commonly used because of their advantages over copper cables.
 Some of those benefits include higher bandwidth and transmit speeds.

 Fiber optics is used for long-distance and high-performance data networking.
 It is also commonly used in telecommunication services, such as internet, television and telephones.
 For example, Verizon and Google use fiber optics in their Verizon Fios and Google Fiber services, respectively, providing Gigabit internet speeds to users.

 Fiber optics transmits data in the form of light particles, or photons, that pulse through a fiber optic cable.
 The glass fiber core and the cladding each have a different refractive index that bends incoming light at a certain angle.

 When light signals are sent through the fiber optic cable, they reflect off the core and cladding in a series of zig-zag bounces, following a process called total internal reflection.
 The light signals do not travel at the speed of light because of the denser glass layers, instead traveling about 30% slower than the speed of light.